 For communities in Built for Zero, reaching functional zero for veteran or chronic homelessness are just steps toward ending homelessness for all.
 To date, 14 communities in Built for Zero have reached functional zero for these two populations.
 Many of these communities are making progress on other populations — like youth, families, and all single adults — as they sustain functional zero for their initial populations.
 The ultimate aim is to create systems that ensure homelessness is rare and brief for all populations.

-As part of Built for Zero, communities create a shared aim around ending homelessness for a particular population, in order to focus a community-wide effort to improve one particular system.
-We’ve found that when communities focus their systems transformation work on one population at a time, they can make more rapid progress toward systems that end homelessness for all.
+As part of their Built for Zero efforts, communities get started by creating a shared aim around ending homelessness for particular populations.
+As found in an Urban Institute study, when communities focused their systems transformation work on a population, they were then able to then make more rapid progress on other populations.

-So why do communities start with veteran or chronic homelessness?
+Why do many communities start with veteran or chronic homelessness?

-Chronic homelessness refers to long-lasting or recurring homelessness for a community’s most vulnerable neighbors.
+Chronic homelessness refers to long-lasting or recurring homelessness that often impacts a community’s most vulnerable neighbors.
 It is defined by the federal government as impacting people who live with a documented disability and have experienced verifiable homelessness for at least a year — or repeatedly over three years.

 Focusing on ending chronic homelessness is starting with the hardest part of the problem to solve, and the population that may need those solutions most urgently.

 People experiencing chronic homelessness represent the individuals who face the highest barriers to housing.
-Focusing on ending chronic homelessness is starting with the hardest part of the problem to solve, and the population that may need those solutions most urgently.
+For many communities, focusing on ending chronic homelessness is their way of starting with the hardest part of the problem to solve, and the population that may need those solutions most urgently.
 On average, people who experience chronic homelessness have a life expectancy that is 17 years shorter than those who are housed.